djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>JUnit based</th>
-    <td>For use ONLY with JUnit 4.11 or higher because of the usage of the parameterized capability<br/> of JUnit.
+    <td>For use ONLY with JUnit 4.11 or higher because of the usage of the parameterized capability of JUnit.
     This dependency is configured by the Gradle build script.</td>
   </tr>
     <tr>
     <th>Parallel runner<br/>using JUnit</th>